mucommander/mucommander/readme.txt

 - Added keyboard shortcuts for the items in the drive popup button.
 - Windows: drives in the drive popup button now show extended names.
 - Bzip2 read-access speed substantially improved.
-- Improved icon representation of symbolic links
+- Improved icon representation of symbolic links.
+- 'Delete' dialog now shows the list of file to be deleted (contributed by Alejandro Scandroli)
+- New 'Find' functionality added to the text viewer and editor (contributed by Mariusz Jakubowski)

 Localization: